ven01z/foundry-fund-me-f23/README.md

 ## Security Notes

-This is an educational project, not a production-ready financial application.
+This project is for educational purposes and is not a production-ready financial application.

 Important things to remember:

 - The owner can withdraw all funds from the contract.
 - The contract depends on a Chainlink price feed.
 - The correct price-feed address must be used for each network.
+- The price feed must return valid and reliable data.
 - The withdrawal function loops through the list of funders.
 - A very large number of funders could make withdrawal expensive.
 - Testnet ETH has no real value, but mainnet ETH does.
-- Never commit private keys or API keys to GitHub.
+- This project has not received a professional security audit.
+- Do not use this contract to hold real funds without further testing and auditing.

 ## Protecting Secrets